Quantum repeaters with encoding on nitrogen-vacancy center platforms: QKD Performance

-To further understand how protocols 1 and 2 compare to each other, in Fig. \ref{fig:other_variants}, we investigate the sensitivity of these protocols to the total distances $L_{\rm tot}$, coupling efficiency $\eta_c$, and coherence times of nuclear, $\tau_{\rm n}$, and electron, $\tau_{\rm e}$, spins.
-Figures~\ref{fig:other_variants}(a) and (b) show the normalized key rate versus total distance for two different sets of coherence times, where $\tau_{\rm n}$ and $\tau_{\rm e}$ in Fig.~\ref{fig:other_variants}(b) are ten times that of Fig.~\ref{fig:other_variants}(a).
-We observe that, in both figures, protocol 2 starts at a higher key rate than protocol 1, and this continues until a certain distance at which no secret keys can be generated via protocol 2, while protocol 1 can still offer positive key rates for another few hundreds of kilometers.
-For instance, for parameters of Fig. \ref{fig:other_variants}(b), protocol 1 can offer around 0.01 bit/s of key rate at 2000~km (once the number of memories used is accounted for).
-Figures~\ref{fig:other_variants}(c) and (d) compare the two protocols versus $\eta_c$.
-In Fig.~\ref{fig:other_variants}(c), for which coherence times are lower, there is again a crossing point beyond which protocol 2 outperforms protocol 1.
-In Fig.~\ref{fig:other_variants}(d), however, when coherene times are longer, protocol 2 maintains its superiority even at a longer distance of 800~km for $\eta_c > 0.25$.
-All those observations again confirm that, protocol 2 could be the better option if we are not in a noise-limited regime.
-When decoherence is high, or we need to reach longer distances, protocol 1 shows more resilience to errors and can reach longer distances, or work at lower coupling efficiencies.
-This trade-off needs to be considered when designing the optimal QR setting.
+To further understand how protocols 1 and 2 compare to each other, in Fig.~\ref{fig:other_variants}, we investigate the sensitivity of these protocols to the total distance $L_{\rm tot}$, coupling efficiency $\eta_c$, and coherence times of nuclear, $\tau_{\rm n}$, and electron, $\tau_{\rm e}$, spins.
+Figures~\ref{fig:other_variants}(a) and (b) show the normalized key rate versus total distance for two different sets of coherence times, where $\tau_{\rm n}$ and $\tau_{\rm e}$ in Fig.~\ref{fig:other_variants}(b) are ten times that of Fig.~\ref{fig:other_variants}(a). {We observe that, in both figures, protocol 2 offers a higher key rate than protocol 1 for majority of distances.
+The two curves are closer at short distances as the corresponding values for $\overline T_1$ is too short for the coherence times considered.
+The two curves are even closer initially in Fig.~\ref{fig:other_variants}(b), where decoherence is less of an issue than in Fig.~\ref{fig:other_variants}(a).
+Figure~\ref{fig:other_variants}(b) also shows that such systems can cover distances in excess of 2000~km provided that coherence times are sufficiently long.
+At 2000~km, the optimum value for $L_0$ is over 30~km.
+The optimum nesting level increases with total distance as expected.}

+{ The same tolerance to decoherence can be seen in Figs.~\ref{fig:other_variants}(c) and (d), where we compare the two protocols versus $\eta_c$.
+Now the two curves get closer at high values of $\eta_c$, which corresponds to shorter values for $\overline T_1$ and lower optimum nesting levels.
+For the range of parameters values considered in our numerical analysis, protocol 2 consistently offers higher key rates than protocol 1.}